 - Onion- Two ways: You can use either white or red.
 We'll use finely chopped onions to create the curry base.
 And we stir fry onion layers (cubed and separated), along with peppers, to create a delicious texture.

 - Green bell pepper: Green has the most bite of all the varieties as it is the least ripe.
 But you can use others colors if that's what you have.
+For a kick, add a green chili (whole).

 - Ginger- Two ways: You need minced ginger for the curry base.
-And some julienned ginger for finishing the dish, which makes this chicken karahi 'dhaba-style' (street-food restaurant taste).
+And some julienned ginger for finishing the dish, which makes this chicken karahi recipe 'dhaba-style' (street-food restaurant taste).

 - Garlic: Use fresh, minced garlic.
 When fresh garlic is not an option, I use frozen cubes that I find in the frozen produce section of Trader Joe's.